ajsya/ChairOfRepublic-Countdown/README.md

 # ChairOfRepublic-Countdown
-The Chair of Republic 2 year countdown has been moved to /CoR-Countdown
+A countdown for the Chair of Republic's Birthday

+If you would like to contribute please contact @ajsya